 Frequent use of topical products exposes patients to many potential allergens, and contact dermatitis caused by these products may aggravate and complicate AD, as may the generally dry skin that is common among these patients.

-Diagnosis is clinical (see see Clinical Findings in Atopic Dermatitis*).
+Diagnosis is clinical (see Table 1: Clinical Findings in Atopic Dermatitis*).
 AD is often hard to differentiate from other dermatoses (eg, seborrheic dermatitis, contact dermatitis, nummular dermatitis, psoriasis), although a family history of atopy and the distribution of lesions are helpful.
 The following distribution patterns can help with differentiation: